Apollo Strengthens Presence in Europe With New, Expanded London Office

-/EIN News/ -- LONDON and NEW YORK, April 17, 2023 (GLOBE NEWSWIRE) -- Apollo (NYSE: APO) today announced the opening of a new office in London, United Kingdom, strengthening its presence in Europe and building on the firm’s successful track record in the region.
-The transition to a single, modern space in London reflects Apollo’s desire to offer a best-in-class workplace for its teams and expand its offering of leading, integrated asset management and retirement services capabilities on a global basis, including across European markets.
+LONDON and NEW YORK, April 17, 2023 (GLOBE NEWSWIRE) -- Apollo APO today announced the opening of a new office in London, United Kingdom, strengthening its presence in Europe and building on the firm's successful track record in the region.
+The transition to a single, modern space in London reflects Apollo's desire to offer a best-in-class workplace for its teams and expand its offering of leading, integrated asset management and retirement services capabilities on a global basis, including across European markets.

 Apollo will bring together its teams from offices at 10 Portman Square and 25 St George Street into a new construction location at 1 Soho Place covering 88,000 square feet over 4 floors.
 The new office will serve as an expanded regional hub for Apollo's European team, in line with the firm's broader global growth strategy.
 The space reflects Apollo's modern workplace model and includes dedicated client space, a coffee bar, employee dining area and fitness center, and follows the firm's other recent new or renovated workplaces in Singapore, New York, Greenwich, Mumbai and Hong Kong.